het8802/graph-3d-viz/README.md

 # Graph 3D Visualization

-A powerful 3D graph visualization library for data structures and algorithms, built with Three.js and D3.js.
+A powerful 3D graph visualization library for data structures and algorithms, built with Three.js and D3.js, created by **[Het Tikawala](https://github.com/het8802)**.

 ## Features